Now that the UK is in its second lockdown of the year. The team at HDY Agency has mastered an efficient home working routine.

-A recent study by Vision Direct revealed that four in ten British office workers fear the adverse effects of working from home will have on their mental health.
+A recent study by Vision Direct revealed that four in ten British office workers fear the adverse effects of working from home.
+That it will have on their mental health.

-HDY Agency’s utilisation of technological tools like Zoom and Slack to facilitate long-term remote working has been successful, and now these tools are being adopted to implement a wellbeing programme for the team.
+HDY Agency’s utilisation of technological tools like Zoom and Slack to facilitate long-term remote working has been successful.
+Now these tools are being adopted to implement a wellbeing programme for the team.

-The schedule of activities is designed to keep the lockdown blues at bay with a focus on physical and mental wellbeing and keeping the team connected.
+The schedule of activities is designed to keep the lockdown blues at bay with a focus on physical and mental wellbeing.
+Keeping the team connected.

-Weeks will finish with a Friday games session to wind down and art therapy sessions will be delivered by the creative team, and staff will take it in turns to host live lunch cook-a-longs.
+Weeks will finish with a Friday games session to wind down and art therapy sessions will be delivered by the creative team.
+Staff will take it in turns to host live lunch cook-a-longs.
 The team will also be taking part in the 21 Day Food & Mood Challenge and live cookery classes to focus on nutrition.

-HDY Account Director Sarah Pick is a trained yoga and meditation instructor and will be using her skills to deliver weekly sessions to the rest of the team.
+HDY Account Director Sarah Pick is a trained yoga and meditation instructor.
+She will be using her skills to deliver weekly sessions to the rest of the team.

 HDY co-founder Angel Gaskell highlighted how important it is to have a programme like this in place.